 Residents may also click HERE for additional details regarding proper check-out procedures.
 Residents will also be sent notification emails in advance of spring closing.

-Upon proper request via eRez (form available April 1), the only exceptions granted to the official closing date and time are the following:
+Upon proper request via eRez (form available about April 1), the only exceptions granted to the official closing date and time are the following:

 • Students who request and are authorized by the university to stay in support of graduation services (deadline automatically extended to midnight of graduation Sunday ONLY).

 The submission deadline for late departure requests is May 1st for students who do not fall into any of the above categories but wish to seek official approval to stay a bit longer for valid and verifiable reasons.
-This will result in relocation over to Clark Hall if living in one of the traditional halls.
+This will result in relocation over to Clark Hall if living in one of the traditional halls or in the campus apartments which are not available after spring closing.
 ALL residents requesting late departure must complete and submit the Request for Late Departure application in eRez.